liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/02-configuring-office365-integration.markdown

 For more information about permissions, see [Microsoft's documentation](https://docs.microsoft.com/graph/permissions-reference).

-## Configuring @product@
+## Configuring @sharepoint@

-Now you must connect your @product@ installation with your Microsoft identity platform&trade; application.
+Now you must connect your @sharepoint@ installation with your Microsoft identity platform&trade; application.
 You can do this at two scopes:

-1. Globally, for all instances in your @product@ installation.
+1. Globally, for all instances in your @sharepoint@ installation.
-2. At the instance scope, for one or more instances in your @product@ installation.
+2. At the instance scope, for one or more instances in your @sharepoint@ installation.

 You can override the global configuration for one or more instances by